Met Council will send light-rail trains to Louisiana for needed upkeep

 But Brian Funk, Metro Transit's interim COO, said delaying the decision could "equal more damage, more cost and [a] compromised life span" for the light-rail vehicles.

-The transit agency hopes that each vehicle will stay in service for up to 40 years.
-The Blue Line began service in 2004, so some of Metro Transit's trains are at least 17 years old.
+The transit agency hopes that each vehicle will stay in service for up to 40 years, but Minnesota's harsh climate and frequent use of road salt means maintenance is critically important because the trains' underbellies rust.
+The Blue Line linking Minneapolis to the Mall of America began service in 2004, so some of Metro Transit's trains are at least 17 years old.

-Shipping older light-rail vehicles to Louisiana will give Metro Transit's maintenance staff a head start on rust mitigation for an additional 64 light-rail cars made by Siemens that have less corrosion, Funk said.
+Shipping older light-rail vehicles to Louisiana by rail will give Metro Transit's unionized maintenance staff a head start on rust mitigation for an additional 64 light-rail cars made by Siemens that have less corrosion, Funk said.

-It remains unclear when Southwest, an extension of the Green Line linking Minneapolis and Eden Prairie, will begin service, but it will be after 2023.
+It remains unclear when Southwest, a $2.2 billion extension of the Green Line linking Minneapolis and Eden Prairie, will begin service, but it will be after 2023.

 Funk acknowledged that Metro Transit hadn't fully appreciated the extent of the rust corrosion problem.
 "We got a late start on this," he said.